Reddit's sending GameStop to the moon. It'll eventually crash

-GameStop is one of those stores nearly every gamer has a story about.
-And for good reason.
-A lot of today's young adults spent their youths in the company's stores, lining up for new consoles, as well as buying and selling used video games.
-Now some of those people are making a fortune buying the company's stock and cheerleading their friends on Reddit to buy it too, causing the stock to swing wildly like never before.
+GameStop is one of those stores nearly every gamer's spent time in.
+Today's young adults spent their youths in the company's stores, buying and selling consoles and video games.
+Now some of those people have made a fortune buying the company's stock and cheerleading their friends on Reddit to buy it too, causing the stock to swing wildly.
+On Thursday alone, it hit all-time highs of $492.02 per share, only to more than halve a minute later.

-Though GameStop itself hasn't fundamentally changed much in the past month, its stock has shot up more than 10,400% -- that's not a typo.
-This dynamic has led Wall Street investors who bet against the company's future to lose billions of dollars, and the excitement is driving the hype even further.
+Though GameStop itself hasn't fundamentally changed much in the past month, its stock has shot up more than 2,400% -- that's not a typo.
+This dynamic's led Wall Street investors who bet against the company's future to lose billions of dollars, and the excitement is driving the hype even further.

 Over the past week, the financial world watched in shock as GameStop stock rose to unthinkable levels.
 Even Elon Musk tweeted about it, pointing his 43 million followers to a link of the Reddit community investing in GameStop, called r/WallStreetBets.

 By the close of regular trading Wednesday afternoon, the stock was $347.51 per share, up from from historic lows of around $3.30 per share in the summer of 2019.
-And then in after-hours trading, it dropped more than 37%, only to rise again.
+And then in after-hours trading, it dropped by more than 37%, only to rise again.
+Thursday saw even more dramatic moves, with the stock jumping up to $492.02 before dropping nearly 60% to close at $197.44.
+Then, in after-hours trading, it rose back up to $311.99.

-Amid all this, the people behind r/WallStreetBets hid it from public view, requiring people to ask for an invite into the group.
-Meanwhile, the popular chat app Discord banned the community outright after what it said were repeated violations of its hate speech rules (and not for discussing finance).
+Meanwhile, stock market trading app Robinhood appeared to stop GameStop purchasing for part of the day, while other companies imposed rules to limit some trades as well.

 Read more: GameStop's stock spike fueled by slang from Reddit's WallStreetBets community.
 Here's what it means